yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 The following build types are available:

+- debug (the default)
 - release
-- fastdebug: less compiler optimizations and a few other tweaks on debug
+- fastdebug: fewer compiler optimizations and a few other tweaks on debug
-- debug (the default)
 - asan: address sanitizer
 - tsan: thread sanitizer